tessaSlice/tessaSlice.github.io/density-debris/src/content/projects/tetris.md

 name: 'Tetris'
 icon: 'tetris'
 caption: "A classic"
-description: '[TODO add summary from MD]'
-languages:
+description: 'Tetris built from scratch using standard Java libraries.'
+tags:
   - Java
-themes:
-  - GUI
   - Game
   - Eclipse IDE
 github_link: "https://github.com/tessaSlice/Tetris"
 ---

-# Inspiration

 In high schoool, my computer science teacher challenged my class to create a game and then implement an AI algorithm.
 I chose Tetris.
 I implemented a genetic algorithm, but unfortunately the parameters are not tuned very well so the decisions made by the algorithm are effectively random.